success222/success222/README.md

 ## 👋 Hi there!
 I'm Success

-I'm a Data Scientist with a strong focus on Machine Learning for healthcare.
+I'm a Machine Learning Engineer focused on healthcare, building and deploying ML systems for clinical and public health applications.

-With a clinical background in nursing, I build data-driven and AI-powered solutions that improve screening, risk prediction, and decision support systems.
+With a clinical background in nursing, I develop data-driven and AI-powered solutions for screening, risk prediction, and decision support.

 ---